 Every job seeker should assume that a cover letter is required unless they are specifically told otherwise.
-It is comforting to think that you have a choice about this most time-consuming of job search activities, but it is undeniable that a great cover letter will help you.
+It is comforting to think that you have a choice in this time-consuming job search task, but it is undeniable that a great cover letter will help you.

 Is it unprofessional not to have a cover letter?